alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## Performance optimizations

 To be fair, the feature and algorithm were implemented by another developer.
-My interest in this case lies mostly in the performance optimizations.
+My interest in this case lies mostly in the performance field.
 You can find [the original algorithm code in this gist.](https://gist.github.com/alexandrnikitin/e4176d6b472b39155a7e0e5d68264e65)

 Let's quickly walk through the code and review the hot path.
 We have the `AhoCorasickTree` class that contains logic on how to build itself and traverse/ search for patterns.
 The hot path starts from the `Contains()` method.
 There's an awkward nesting of methods.
 The `ref` keyword always makes me worry.
 Here's the excerpt code: